Master's Student @ UPenn

 Autonomous Terrain & Hazard Exploration Navigation Agent

-React Three.js A* Pathfinding Procedural Gen
+React Three.js A* Dijkstra RRT D* Lite Procedural Gen

-Built with Swan Yi Htet — Columbia University
+Built with Swan Yi Htet

 05. Achievements